 The announcements mean that there will now be three RF based full-frame zoom lenses that cover all of the most commonly used focal lengths.
 The 15-35mm model will be the widest available lens for the RF system upon its release.

-RF 15-35mm F2.8L IS USM image 4.jpg
+The Canon RF 15-35mm F2.8L IS USM

-RF 24-70mm F2.8L IS USM image 4.jpg
+The Canon RF 24-70mm F2.8L IS USM

-The lens is comprised of three ultra low dispersion and three moulded glass aspheric lens elements, and the 15-35mm has two ultra low dispersion and three moulded glass aspheric lens elements.
+The 24-70mm lens is comprised of three ultra low dispersion and three moulded glass aspheric lens elements, and the 15-35mm has two ultra low dispersion and three moulded glass aspheric lens elements.

 The new lenses incorporate Canon's Nano USM system, which allows for very fast, yet silent autofocusing.
 Something that will be of importance when shooting video where the sound of an autofocus motor is, shall we say, undesirable.